Compound Semiconductor Physics (MSc)

 The programme is jointly delivered by the School of Physics and Astronomy and the Institute for Compound Semiconductors (ICS).
 The ICS is an exciting new development at the cutting edge of compound semiconductor technology.
-The Institute has been established in partnership with IQE plc, to capitalise on the existing expertise at Cardiff University and to move academic research to a point where it can be introduced reliably and quickly into the production environment.
-It is unique facility in the UK, and aims to create a global hub for compound semiconductor technology research, development and innovation.
+The Institute has been established as a founding member of the Compound Semiconductor Cluster, which also includes companies such as IQE plc, SPTS and Newport Wafer Fab, to capitalise on the existing expertise at Cardiff University and to move academic research to a point where it can be introduced reliably and quickly into the production environment.
+It is a unique facility in the UK, and aims to create a global hub for compound semiconductor technology research, development and innovation.

 Our flexible curriculum contains a robust set of required modules and a number of cutting-edge elective modules, which include the latest results, innovations and techniques and are designed to incorporate the most effective teaching and learning techniques.

 As part of the course you will undertake a 3 month summer project which will be based either in the School of Physics and Astronomy, within the ICS, or in placement with one of our industrial partners.
 We have strong, long-established industrial links with companies such as IQE and are therefore in a unique position to be able to offer a portfolio of theoretical, practical, fabrication and applications-centred projects in both academic and industrial placement environments.
 No other Russell Group university can offer such opportunities in this field.

 Upon graduation, you will have the training, skillsets and hands-on experience you need to succeed in the dynamic and highly competitive field of compound semiconductors.